JeetHub-official/AOBD-Course/README.md

 Collaborative filtering is a recommendation approach where rating of user u for item i is computed using ratings of item i given by other like minded users of u.
 This is an implementation of SGD for Matrix Factoriation used in Collaborative FIltering approach.
 This file creates a sparse random Ratings matrix whose rows are denoted by number of users and columns denote the number of items.

 #### 6. Collaborative Filtering- Streaming Distributed Stochastic Gradient Descent for Matrix Factorization
-THis is an implementation of the paper [Parallel Collaborative Filtering for Streaming Data](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.230.8613&rep=rep1&type=pdf).
+This is an implementation of the paper [Parallel Collaborative Filtering for Streaming Data](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.230.8613&rep=rep1&type=pdf).
 It is a collaborative filtering approach (recommendation approach) which is done by distributing the streaming big data among different workers.
 This file creates a sparse random Ratings matrix whose rows are denoted by number of users and columns denote the number of items.
 Further, it applies collaborative filtering approach using the algorithm given in the paper by streaming the random matrix data.

 #### 7. k-means and k-mediods with batch data
 #### 8. Stream Algorithm